 Is it Illegal for Landlords in Pennsylvania to Deny Housing Because of a Disability?

 Last time we talked about housing rights for the disabled, and the ways they can be proactive in living comfortably.
 That topic, while useful, left a few holes in where discrimination could take place, and what it actually looks like when a property owner engages in illegal behavior.
-Our disability attorneys break down the basics of the Fair Housing Act in this article, and provide some start tips any disabled renter or potential home buyer can use to stand up for their rights should illegal activity occur.
+Our Philadelphia disability benefits lawyers break down the basics of the Fair Housing Act in this article, and provide some start tips any disabled renter or potential home buyer can use to stand up for their rights should illegal activity occur.

 Inconsistent Renting Policies Among Tenants